without Internet Explorer,

 As you get older your tastebuds die off (so I hear, wiki may disagree) and flavours which were initially far too strong- a nice drop of scotch, weird cheese, strong stouts, sundried tomatoes, red wine- start to reveal themselves, and suddenly that femented grape juice isn't super disgusting or what have you.
 It may still challenge- I don't know anyone who'd be all that comfortable drinking an imperial stout like they would smash back a watery lager- but man it tastes good.
 There's that subtle complexity in it that you're sure wasn't there before.

 Path of Liberation... is a strong red wine.
 It's not an easy album by any means, as is shown when the wine assaults the pallette, or in this case when the intro ends and Transcendental Knowledge starts wrapping around you.
 The riffs here are remarkably unusual, never seeming to repeat, constant stop start type moments that don't really use any of the usual tropes you expect to encounter with weird technical type stuff.
-It's rather excellent; and there's all less real cool parts where the band lets fly with long, soaring tremelo riffs.
+It's rather excellent; and there's all these real cool parts where the band lets fly with long, soaring tremelo riffs.
 It's cool watching all the knotted up tension release into a buzzing, fierce and remarkably beautiful sound.

 There's so much here, and pulled off so well.
 I could've done without the come down that's much of the middle track as the incredible intensity of the previous tracks was fine and rather awesome, but everything here is pulled off with absolute aplomb, and when the sky falls in at the 20 minute mark of Universal Form it's really something to behold.
 The tightness of the band, the always weird but always fantastic vocals, and the drums.. man.
 Not doing anything showy but just so appropriate to the twisting, ever spiralling weirdness of the guitar, and so tight!
 The musicianship on offer is if not the best I've heard, pretty high up there for sure.